-The point to this list isn’t to shame those who have said them, it is to highlight what someone may not want to hear (and I will explain why) and making you aware of what they could hear from you instead.
+The point to this list isn’t to shame those who have said them, it is to highlight what some things preemie parents don’t want to hear (and I will explain why) and making you aware of what they could hear from you instead.

 - Is it a real baby?

 - He’s the size of a doll

 - When will their head look normal?

 - Oh, she actually looks like a normal baby.
 I wasn’t expecting that.